Generic Name and Formulations:

 Discontinue oral phosphate and active vitamin D analogs 1 week prior to treatment start.
 Give as SC inj (eg, upper arms, upper thighs, buttocks, abdomen quadrant); rotate sites.
 Round to nearest 10mg; max 1.5mL per inj site. ≥18yrs: 1mg/kg every 4 weeks; max 90mg.
-Assess fasting serum phosphorous every 4 weeks, measured 2 weeks post-dose, for the first 3 months, 2 weeks after a dose adjustment, then thereafter as needed.
-Interrupt or reduce dose based on serum phosphorous level; do not adjust sooner than every 4 weeks (see full labeling).
+Assess fasting serum phosphorus every 4 weeks, measured 2 weeks post-dose, for the first 3 months, 2 weeks after a dose adjustment, then thereafter as needed.
+Interrupt or reduce dose based on serum phosphorus level; do not adjust sooner than every 4 weeks (see full labeling).

 Fibroblast growth factor 23 (FGF23) blocking antibody.

 Headache, inj site reaction, vomiting, pyrexia, extremity pain, vitamin D decreased, back pain, tooth infection, restless leg syndrome, dizziness, constipation, blood phosphorus increased; hypersensitivity, hyperphosphatemia, nephrocalcinosis.